Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   You get the point.
 In Tides of Darkness, whichever side you played, your victory felt *earned*.
 The orc campaign saw you chipping slowly into enemy territory, bit by bit, fighting for every patch of land, taking care to assemble your forces before decisive strikes.
 It paid attention to the importance of forward bases, supply lines, and patience.
 That's what made victory over the Alliance, on their home turf, all the sweeter and established Orgrim Doomhammer as a competent strategist.

   None of that happens here.
-No only do you help Alterac accomplish something that will only hurt them in the long run, to solve a problem they shouldn't have, creating even worse probems for them in the process, --- but you also do it with an army that magically poofs out of nowhere.
-The only way this mission (and much of the entire campaign) makes sense is if the writer believes the world literaly works according to the game mechanics: that constructing barracks and shipyards takes mere dozens of seconds and that grunts and dragons simply pop into existence.
+Not only do you help Alterac accomplish something that will only hurt them in the long run, to solve a problem they shouldn't have, creating even worse probems for them in the process, --- but you also do it with an army that magically poofs out of nowhere.
+The only way this mission (and much of the entire campaign) makes sense is if the writer believes the world literally works according to the game mechanics: that constructing barracks and shipyards takes mere dozens of seconds and that grunts and dragons simply pop into existence.

   It's a shame the premise is so awful, because the mission itself is pretty nice.
-You start with a few Alteraci paladins that you can't replace but that provide healing for your orc troops.
+You start with a few Alteraci knights that you can't replace.
 There are two bases to destroy and there is a small ship segment that involves recovering and escorting an Alteraci mage from an island, just for variety.

   Ugh.
 We're cleary not supposed to think about this too much.
 Don't ask any questions, just kill red and blue and enjoy your orange human allies.
 Worldbuilding is for nerds.